zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 echo none > /sys/block/vdc/queue/scheduler
 ```

-At 10:00 AM on September 11, we began the procedure on the most critical image: 800GB spread across 272 layers.
-The `remove` operation, which adds a "whiteout" layer, was nearly instantaneous:
+On September 11 at 10:00 AM, we started the process on the 800GB, 272-layer image.
+The `remove` operation, which adds a "whiteout" layer,  was instant.

 ```bash
 # 💀 The old way: a mountain of layers
 create diff for snapshot file-removal-514774748-OJFv cost 12.555249ms
 ```

-The `squash` operation was the main event.
-After an hour of intense processing, the logs delivered the news we were hoping for.
+Then came the `squash` operation.
+After an hour of the machine working hard, the logs showed us what we wanted to see.

 ```plain
 INFO[0000] start to squash 272 layers...